gyrusdentatus/nym_autoinstall/README.md

 Depending on your skills with Linux, you can skip to **Section 3**

 Platform build instructions are available on [official Nym docs](https://nymtech.net/docs).
+Go there especially if you have issues with bonding and if this script fails for whatever reason.

 ## Nym-mixnode setup chat